-Imagine that you are the usher on duty one Sunday, when a guest comes through the door dressed in expensive clothes, wearing elegant jewelry, and walking with an air of importance.
+Imagine that you are helping to greet people one Sunday, when a guest comes through the door dressed in expensive clothes, wearing elegant jewelry, and walking with an air of importance.
 Right behind this person is another guest, wearing dirty clothes that are torn, carrying a backpack that has seen better days, and smelling like it’s been a while since this person has taken a shower.

 According to Aaron Uitti, James reminds them of “their own painful experience at the hands of the wealthy … In their own treatment of the poor, James’s readers are endorsing the domination system of the powerful and rich …Their partiality for wealth sets them at odds with the essence of faith.
 James does not want the oppression generated by secular social structures to impose itself upon the moral values of the church” (emphasis mine).

 We run the same risk today, of allowing ‘oppression generated by secular social structures’ to dictate our moral values.
-We don’t like to think about the ways our treatment of the poor actually keeps them poor, and dependent on our generosity or the work of government.
-We don’t like to think about making a deeper commitment to helping them learn new skills and habits that will break the cycle of poverty, because we would rather spend a few dollars to provide handouts than invest our time and energy in building relationships.
+We don’t like to think about the ways our treatment of the poor actually keeps them poor, dependent on our generosity or the work of government.
+We don’t like to think about making a deeper commitment to help them learn new skills and habits that will break the cycle of poverty, because we would rather give handouts than invest our time and energy in building relationships.

 James is warning us, as much as he was warning his first century audience.
 Instead of following the world’s value system, a system that often makes the rich richer and the poor poorer, James reminds us of the ‘royal law’ that goes back to Leviticus.
 Love your neighbor as yourself.